Page Reviewed / Updated - Apr. 2015

-PACE programs are a very good option for families that are able to provide some level of care,.
-Unfortunately, they are currently available in approximately 35 states and only within certain regions of those states.
+PACE programs are a very good option for families that are able to provide some level of care.
+Unfortunately, as of April 2015, PACE programs were available in only 35 states and only within certain regions of those states.
 Another drawback to this program is that seniors must give up their primary care physician to enroll in the program.
 Finally, in some areas it can take many months to apply and have the application processed prior to enrollment.

 |States with PACE / LIFE Programs||States without PACE / LIFE Programs|